Meet the Program Advisory Committee (PAC)

 Are you ready to be an actor?

-Fill out the form and we'll connect you to an admissions advisor!
+Fill out the form and we’ll connect you to an acting advisor!

 Ken Hegan is an award-winning writer/director (Goners, Remission Impossible, Farley Mowat Ate My Brother, William Shatner Lent Me His Hairpiece).
 He’s written funny feature stories for Rolling Stone magazine and been a screenwriter on 20+ TV shows.